abishekk92/rbot/README.md

    ```
 __TO DO__

-    1. Make better use of the probabilities
+   ~~ 1.
+Make better use of the probabilities ~~
-    2. Add functionality to look up form the Suffix Array when constructing a word
+   ~~ 2.
+Add functionality to look up form the Suffix Array when constructing a word ~~
+      3. Get rid of Monkey Patching and refactor the code properly